 33 West 42nd Street New York, NY 10036

-Dr. Feldman received his BA and MS in Psychology from Hofstra University and received his PhD in Experimental Psychology from the University of New Mexico, Albuquerque.
+Dr. Feldman received his BA and MS degrees in Psychology from Hofstra University and received his PhD in Experimental Psychology from the University of New Mexico, Albuquerque.

 University of New Mexico, Albuquerque, Phd, 1970